guanqun-yang/wordpress/README.md

 A blog post is a `.md` file, and it should stay in the `_posts` directory.
 Each post should follow the template below:

-- Make sure there are absolutely no ":" in the `<title>` otherwise the automated posting WILL fail.
 - Tags act like keywords in research papers.
 - Categories are the selectors for a quick location of a specific post.